robertjbowen/python-api-challenge/VacationPy/README.md

 * VacationPy.ipynb - My Jupyter Notebook file running a Python 3 kernel that contains all of the code for conducting the data analysis

-* output_data directory - contains the output weather data file - cities.csv
+* output_data directory - contains a copy of the output weather data file created by WeatherPy.ipynb - cities.csv

-* api_keys.py - python file for holding user api key for openweathermap.org - link for generating an api ***https://openweathermap.org/api
+* api_keys.py - python file for holding user api key for https://console.cloud.google.com/

 * images directory - contains images of the output scatter plots